qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

 - :math:`X` and :math:`Z` are the Pauli X and Z operators.

 We will setup the problem to be in the rotating frame of the drift term.

-Also note: The :class:`.Solver` is initialized *without* signals, as we will update these and optimize over this later.

 .. jupyter-execute::